-Some folks head out of town during Stampede.
+Some folks head out of town during the Calgary Stampede.
 I just don’t get it.
 What’s not to love about dressing up, going to parties and scarfing back free pancakes every morning?
 Of course, the downside to Stampede is feeling worse for the wear the following day.
 Having kids makes hangovers a near death experience.
 Because I like to flirt with natural alternatives, I checked in with Nicole Boisvert, a Registered Holistic Nutritionist at Community Natural Foods, to get the low down on healthy ways to survive Stampede.

 Yes, you need to line your stomach prior to partaking, but don’t let a $5 burger spoil a $50 buzz.
 Nicole the Nutritionist didn’t say this, but my friend Tanya’s Dad did, and he’s right!